Old Town Malaga: Explore the 18 best places and attractions around the city to enjoy.

 Where is the old town of Malaga city located?

-The old town of Malaga city, also known as the “Malaga Old Town” or “Malaga’s Historic Center,” is located in the heart of the city of Malaga, which is situated in the southern part of Spain.
-It is a central and historic district that contains many of the city’s cultural and historical attractions including the main cathedral, bull ring and the beautiful plazas and shopping arcades to explore.
-The old town is bordered by the Mediterranean Sea to the south with its picturesque harbor area and beaches and the old town characterized by narrow streets, historic architecture, and a rich cultural heritage.
-It’s a must-visit area for tourists exploring the city of Malaga.
+The old town of Malaga city, also known as the “Malaga Old Town” or “Centro Historico” is located in the heart of the city of Malaga, which is situated in the southern part of Spain.
+It is the regional capital of the Costa del Sol with it’s main transport air and train hub located in the outskirts of the historic district.
+The Old town features most of the city’s cultural and historical attractions including: the main cathedral, bull ring,beautiful plazas, Roman Ruins, Alcazar and many promenades and shopping arcades to explore.

 How to get around the old town of Malaga